Hisham ibn al-Hakam

+Abā Muḥammad Hishām ibn al-Ḥakam al-Kūfī al-Kindī (أبَا مُحَمَّدٍ هِشَام بنُ الحَكَمِ الكوفِي الكِندِي, d. either 795–6 AD or after 803 AD or 815 AD) commonly known as Hisham ibn al-Hakam, was a Shia Muslim scholar, theologian (mutakallim) and a companion of Imams Jafar al-Sadiq (732–765) and Musa al-Kadhim (765–799).
+He was famous for his debates regarding Imamate, free will (jabr) and the existence of God.
+His hadith is considered trustworthy by all Shia scholars.
+He authored numerous works and treatises on various subjects, including Imamate, refutation of the Mu'tazilites and Qadariyah (determinists) and on Aristotle.
+His work regarding Imamah apparently formed the base of Firaq al-Shi'a, one of the primary sources on Shiite sects until the 9th century, by Abu Muhammad al-Hasan ibn Musa al-Nawbakhti.

 Biography

-The exact year of the birth of Hisham is not clear, but it is understood from several sources that he was born from Hakam in Kufa, the centre of Iraqi's Shiites, in the beginning of the second century AH, and grew up in Waset.
-Afterwards he lived a few years in Baghdad where he was conducting business.
+The exact year of the birth of Hisham is not clear— nor is the year of his death—, but it is understood from several sources that he was born from Hakam in Kufa, the centre of Iraqi's Shiites, in the beginning of the second century AH, and grew up in Waset.
+Other sources claim he was from Baghdad.
+As a young man, he lived a few years in Baghdad where he was conducting business.
+His family were mawali (non-Arab clients) of the tribe of Kinda, who lived in Kufa at the time.

 He was interested in Islamic theology and in his youth he was a follower of Jahm bin Safwan, leader of the Jahmi Sect.
 Afterwards during some debates with Jafar al-Sadiq, he became one of his followers.
 Of his first visit to the seventh Shiite imam, he himself says that one day while selling fabric under a shaded tree, Musa al-Kadhim happened to ride by.
 "He turned his face to me and said, 'O Hisham, selling something in the shadows is similar to cheating, and cheating is unlawful in Islam.'"

 Debates

+Hisham ibn al-Hakam is most well-known for being a proficient debater.
+In the world he was evolving, there were many sects and groups with very different opinions, both Muslim and non-Muslim, and there was a rich intellectual life at that time.
+The majority of Hisham ibn al-Hakam's documented debates were with Mutazilites, and their most common theme was the Imamate.
 It is said that Hisham was skillful in debates, and that he said: "By God, till this day when I am standing here, nobody has defeated me in religious discourses."

-Jafar al-Sadiq used to praise him for his debates, in spite of the fact that the imam would advise his other companions not to engage in discussion, saying "Don't enter into a discussion, especially one about which you have no knowledge."
+Jafar al-Sadiq used to praise him for his debates, in spite of the fact that the Imam would advise his other companions not to engage in discussion, saying "Don't enter into a discussion, especially one about which you have no knowledge."